 I would love everyone in the public sector to read the book and join the conversation.
 Most importantly, because it asks questions about how digital transformation can lead to more impact in people’s lives.
 As we now face a decade of further uncertainty with the climate emergency, and the terrible escalating situation of war in Ukraine, our public institutions continue to have a vital role to play in how we respond as a society.
 It’s digital transformation that will help us tackle these challenges, with appropriate modern tools, services and ways of working.

-You can read more about Multiplied and the key themes covered here, or order a copy on Amazon
+You can read more about Multiplied and the key themes covered here, or order a copy on Amazon.

 All profits from the book will be donated to the Association of NHS Charities and the book is dedicated to everyone working across our public sector, acknowledging the incredible effort and responses we have seen during the pandemic.

-Our recent insights
+Order your copyOur recent insights

 How we can transform local authorities for long-term success